 Father John came to us 2016 and continues to lead our parish with enthusiasm, faith and energy.

-He and his wife Karen have been married for 33 years, and have three adult children, David, Eric and Jennifer.
+He and his wife Karen, married for 37 years, and have three adult children, David (Rebecca), Eric and Jennifer, and one grandchild, Natalie.
 Fr.
 John felt the call to ministry as he raised his children and participated in lay ministry at his local church in Pittsburgh, PA.
 He attended seminary part-time for a number of years while he was employed full-time in financial services industry.
 He obtained his Master in Divinity from Trinity School of Ministry in Ambridge, PA in 2012.
 He was ordained as an Episcopal priest in Diocese of Pittsburgh in December of 2012.

 Fr.
 John is a Board Member of Upper Bay Counseling & Support Services.
-He is also on the BioEthics board at Union Hospital; and a member of the North East Ministerium.
-He is an active member of the Easton Episcopal Diocese; and a council member on the Diocesan Council.
+He is an active member of the Easton Episcopal Diocese, and serves on the Diocesan Commission on Ministry.

 The Rev. Dr. Samuel H. Hartman, Rector Emeritus

 Father Sam was born in Chester, PA., on June 8 1944.
 He graduated from Bowdoin College, AB, cum laude, in 1966.
 He received his seminary training at General Theological Seminary, graduating in 1969 with an STB; and a Doctor of Ministry from The Lancaster Theological Seminary in 2003.

 He was ordained in the Diocese of Maine in 1969.
 Sam and Judi were married in 1977.
 The Hartman’s have two daughters and 4 grandchildren from ages 18 to 2.